imazen/resizer-web/content/blog/2013/hiring.md

 **Can you write code for humans, not just compilers?**

 Imazen is hiring talented, experienced software engineers who have a history of open-source software development.
-We care about your code more than your resumè, so give us your GitHub/CodePlex username if you want to be considered.
+We care about your code more than your résumé, so give us your GitHub/CodePlex username if you want to be considered.

 **You'll be working on:** ImageResizer and related products in C#, ASP.NET, C, and Ruby.
 Umbraco experience a plus.